radsystems-app/Radsystems-Studio-Docs/pages/pages.md

 * **TableHoverable**: Allows you to set if the feature of selecting records on mouse over will be available.
 * **TableResponsive**: Allows you to set if the Responsive feature of the table will be available.
 * **TableCellAlignment**: Allows you to set the alignment of the data in the cells.

+For the "View Page", we can configure the following properties:
+### Subsection 01 - Page Design
+* **AjaxPage**: Allows you to set whether the page will use the asynchronous JavaScript technique, processing any request to the server in the background.
+* **PageTitle**:
 ## Table Pages Fields Section
 ![table-pages-fields-section.png](/pages/table-pages-fields-section.png){.align-center}